 Kalle Fransson

-Kalle Fransson is a screenwriter and director (in that order) who graduated from Stockholm University of the Arts, Alma education and Biskops Arnö.
-Throughout his career, he has aimed to write drama but always ended up in the field of comedy.
-Or maybe it was the other way around?
-In any case, he keeps epic storytelling that covers injustice, father-child relationships, nostalgia and/or nonsense close to heart.
+Kalle Fransson is a screenwriter and director who graduated from Stockholm University of the Arts, Alma education and Biskops Arnö.
+In storytelling, he loves escapism and dreaming away to elevated worlds.
+He holds long-form narratives, big emotions, stories that touch on injustice, nostalgia and nonsense close to his heart.